probabilityfilter/probabilityfilter.github.io/_posts/2018-03-25-Rect to Sphere.md

 This will be a two step process where the first step is to convert the x-y data that is in 2D to 3D co-ordinates as if we were to take a sheet of paper and warp it around a sphere.
 This will need some high school level trignometry as shown below:
 ![Trignometry](/img/RectToSphere/Trignometry.png "Trignometry"){: .center-block :}

-Then one has draw the grid using more trignometry and superimpose both plots.
+Now it is time to draw the spherical grid (as shown above) using more trignometry using the code below.
 <code>

 ~~~